Tajaar/Lung_Nodule_Detection_FRCNN_FPR/README.md

 ### Model Weights:

 Download the pre-trained model (`frcnn_fpr_detector.pt`) and place it in the `models/` directory.
-You can find the model weight file on the releases page or request access.
+You can find the model weight file on this link [Download Model Weights](https://drive.google.com/file/d/1cGZzqhQz8sM1dQ248-8qlA8dnqNNOuGt/view?usp=drive_link)

 ## Model Architecture